amr000s/cameronwp-test/README.md

 # Website Performance Optimization Project

-To see a live WebOptimized Project demo, please visit https://amr000s.github.io/cameronwp-webOptimized/
+This is the Optimized website project which has been provide by udacity.com To see a live WebOptimized Project demo, please visit https://amr000s.github.io/cameronwp-webOptimized/

 PageSpeed Insights has calculated a score of **95** for Mobile and **96** for Desktop.